The latest national and international news from BBC Radio 4.

 National and international news from BBC Radio 4.

-2/6 Sue Perkins hosts a new series of the panel show of moral and ethical choices.
+2/6 Sue Perkins presents the panel show that deals in morals and ethical problems.

 Brenda feels harassed.

 Joe Wright's stage debut Trelawny of the Wells; author Edith Pearlman; new TV crime dramas